 \subsubsection{Calibration}

-Calibration pertains to the statistical accuracy in the alignment between probabilistic forecasting and the corresponding real realizations.
-In practice, a probability integral transform (PIT) histogram is regarded as a standard solution to diagnose the property of a distribution.
+Calibration pertains to the statistical accuracy in the alignment between probabilistic forecasting and the corresponding realizations.
+In practice, the probability integral transform (PIT) histogram serves as a standard solution to diagnose the property of a distribution.
 For a continuous forecast distribution $\hat{F}_t$ and an observation $y_t$, PIT is

 The objective is to test whether $\text{PIT}_t$ is on the uniform distribution $U[0,1]$.
-While this form cannot be directly employed in discrete distributions, \citet{brockwell2007universal} introduces randomized PIT (rPIT) for discrete scenarios. \citet{kolassa2016evaluating} suggests drawing $pit_t$ from the distribution $U[\hat{F}_t(y_t-1),\hat{F}_t(y_t)]$.
+However, this form cannot be directly employed in discrete distributions, \citet{brockwell2007universal} introduces randomized PIT (rPIT) for discrete scenarios. \citet{kolassa2016evaluating} suggests drawing $pit_t$ from the distribution $U[\hat{F}_t(y_t-1),\hat{F}_t(y_t)]$.
 The $\text{PIT}_t$ will still be i.i.d on $U[0,1]$ if $\hat{F}_t$ is a proper distribution.
 In the paper, for each forecasting horizon, we sample 30 PIT values, yielding 840 in total for the 28-day-ahead forecasting.
 To evaluate the calibration of each combination method, we gather all PIT values from different series in the dataset and draw the corresponding histogram.